-- If the vehicle will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place. - 2.
-If the battery will be stored for more than two months, check the specific gravity of the electrolyte at least once a month and fully charge the battery whenever necessary. - 3.
+- 1. If the vehicle will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place. - 2.
+If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - 3.
 Fully charge the battery before installation. - 4.
-After installation, make sure that the battery leads are properly connected to the battery terminals and that the breather hose is properly routed, in good condition, and not obstructed.
+After installation, make sure that the battery leads are properly connected to the battery terminals.